etlweather/understanding-networking/chapter1-basic-terms.md

 key aspect of Ethernet is that multiple devices can be connected through a switch or hub to form a network and thus able to exchange information.

+## wifi
+Wi-Fi is the name of a popular wireless networking technology that uses radio waves to provide wireless high-speed Internet and network connections.
+A common misconception is that the term Wi-Fi is short for "wireless fidelity," however this is not the case.
+Wi-Fi is simply a way that wireless network connections can be made.
+Often, but not always, wifi implies access to the internet via that wireless network connection.

+## SSID
+SSID is short for Service Set IDentifier.
+An SSID is a network name in a wireless network.
+It is what is used to identify the different wireless networks that exist.

 ## modem
 *MOdulator DEModulator* - a device which encodes dinary data (digital) into an analog signal suitable to be transmitted between devices.
 For example, modems